3. Pandas

 import pandas

 If nothing happens, that’s good.
-It means you have pandas installed and ready as to use.
+It means you have pandas installed and ready to use.

 Note